City of Osmio

 Gathering of Personally Identifying Information.

-Certain visitors to our website choose to interact with us in ways that require us to gather Personally Identifying Information.
+Some visitors to our website choose to interact with us in ways that require us to gather personally identifying information.
 The amount and type of information that we gather depends on the nature of the interaction.
 Those who engage in transactions with us – by purchasing our products and services, for example – are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
 In each case, we consider such information to be your personal intellectual property, collected by us only in so far as is necessary or appropriate to fulfill the purpose of your interaction with us.
 We do not disclose personally identifying information other than as described below.
-You may refuse to supply Personally Identifying Information; however, that refusal may prevent you from engaging in certain website-related activities.
+You may refuse to supply personally identifying information; however, that refusal may prevent you from engaging in certain website-related activities.

 Aggregated Statistics

 We may collect statistics about the behavior of visitors to our website.
 We may display this information publicly or provide it to others.
-However, we do not disclose Personally Identifying Pnformation other than as described below.
+However, we do not disclose personally identifying information other than as described below.

 Protection of Certain Personally-Identifying Information

-The Authenticity Alliance is a group of entities that are licensed by The Authenticity Institute, Inc., to use certain technologies and methods in their operations.
-The license by which your Personally Identifying Information is disclosed to us does not extend to other members of The Authenticity Alliance unless (i) you explicitly declare that to be the case, by clicking or otherwise designating your agreement to become an individual affiliate of The Authenticity Alliance; or (ii) in cases where the employees, contractors, and affiliated organizations that need to know such information to process it on behalf of The Authenticity Institute, Inc., or its licensed member enterprises of The Authenticity Alliance; or (iii) to provide services available at the websites of member enterprises of The Authenticity Alliance, and who as part of their Authenticity Enterprise License Agreement have agreed not to disclose it to others.
+The Authenticity Alliance is a group of entities that are licensed by The Authenticity Institute, Inc. to use certain technologies and methods in their operations.
+The license by which your Personally Identifiable Information is disclosed to us does not extend to other members of The Authenticity Alliance unless (i) you explicitly declare that to be the case, by clicking or otherwise designating your agreement to become an individual affiliate of The Authenticity Alliance; or (ii) in cases where the employees, contractors, and affiliated organizations that need to know such information to process it on behalf of The Authenticity Institute, Inc. or its licensed member enterprises of The Authenticity Alliance; or (iii) to provide services available at the websites of member enterprises of The Authenticity Alliance, and who as part of their Authenticity Enterprise License Agreement have agreed not to disclose it to others.
 Some of those employees, contractors, and affiliated organizations may be located outside of your home country; by using The Authenticity Institute, Inc.'s websites, you consent to the transfer of such information to them.
-The Authenticity Institute, Inc., will not rent or sell potentially Personally Identifying Information to anyone other than to its employees, contractors, and affiliated organizations, as described above,
+The Authenticity Institute, Inc. will not rent or sell potentially personally identifying information to anyone other than to its employees, contractors, and affiliated organizations, as described above.

 If you have supplied your email address, we may occasionally send you an email to tell you about new features, solicit your feedback, or keep you up to date with us and our products and services.
 We primarily use our various product blogs to communicate this type of information, so we expect to keep this type of email to a minimum.